added to your BASKET

-The hair-colouring market is enormous.
-It’s estimated that almost 70% of women and 12% of men will colour their hair at some point in their life.
-Colouring your hair can give you a psychological boost and a sense of being a new and younger person.
-It’s an easy way to change your personality or to discard part of an old life for a new one – changing hair colour after a break-up, for example.
+The hair colouring market is vast.
+According to estimated figures almost 70% of women and 12% of men will colour their hair at some point in their life.
+Colouring your hair can give you a psychological boost, giving a sense of being a new person or a sensation of feeling reinvigorated and youthful.
+It is an easy way to change your personality or to discard part of an old life for a new one, changing hair colour after a break-up for example.

-Hair colour preference is also influenced by fashion, usually following celebrities.

-Hair was dyed red with Rita Hayworth and blonde with Marilyn Monroe.
-In Cleopatra’s day dark hair was all the rage and during the reign of Queen Elizabeth I, ginger hair was popular.
-But whichever colour you decide on, you need to take precautions.
-All colouring processes are potentially harmful if the instructions on the packaging aren’t followed, or if you don’t take proper steps to hydrate and care for your hair afterwards.
+Hair colour preference is also influenced by fashion and celebrities.
+Dyed red hair was popular with Rita Hayworth as blonde hair was with Marilyn Monroe.
+Whilst in Cleopatra’s day dark hair was all the rage, and during the reign of Queen Elizabeth I, lighter red shades were favoured.
+But whichever colour you decide on, you need to take the necessary precautions to care for your hair.
+All colouring processes are potentially harmful if the instructions on the packaging aren’t followed, or if you don’t take proper steps to hydrate and care for your hair after the process.

 Caring for Colour-Treated Hair

 All chemical processes reduce the elasticity (stretchability) of your hairs, increasing the chances of breakage.
 Therefore, any hair that has been dyed or coloured is vulnerable to damage.
 However, the degree of damage that occurs largely depends on the level of the colour change.
 For instance, going from a dark shade to a light shade is more damaging because the colouring (bleaching) agent is stronger and/or left on for longer.